alexbfree/thesis/src/chapter-3.md

 ### Thesis structure approach

 In writing up this thesis, I made a choice to foreground my three most major research activities as Case Studies, and not to detail the other activities carried out beyond the high level summaries included in this chapter.
-Case Study One and Two each span two research questions (RQ1 and RQ2 - see Figure 4 in section 3.4) as they explore both people's relationship with data, as well as looking at relationships people have that involve data.
+Case Study One and Two each span two research questions (RQ1 and RQ2 - see Figure 4 in section 3.4) as they explore both people's relationship with data _and_ the relationships people have that involve data.
 Case Study Three maps directly to RQ3, and is focused on designing human data relations in practice.

-Because of the overlapping RQs in Case Study One and Two, I have structured the following chapters as follows:
+Because of the overlapping RQs in Case Study One and Two, I have structured the subsequent chapters as follows:

 * Chapter 4 details Case Study One in the context of both RQ1 & RQ2.
 * Chapter 5 details Case Study Two in the context of both RQ1 & RQ2.